geeksblabla/geeksblabla.com/blablas/ep156/index.md

 featured: false
 ---

-In This episode, We discuss around a famous article titled "How to be a -10x developer" and we share our thoughts and experiences around the topic.
+In this episode, we discuss a famous article titled "How to Be a 10x Developer" and share our thoughts and experiences on the topic.

 ## Guests